datashaman/social-share/README.md

 Publish the package config:

-    php artisan vendor:publish
+    php artisan vendor:publish --provider='Chencha\Share\ShareServiceProvider'

 Add a new service in config/social-share.php:

     'mynewservice' => [ 'view' => 'share.mynewservice' ]

-Add some Blade templating code in *share.mynewservice* view file to generate a URL for *mynewservice*.
+Add Blade templating code in *share.mynewservice* view file to generate a URL for *mynewservice*.
 You have access to:

 - service - the service definition (shown above).
 - sep - separator used between parameters, defaults to '&amp;'.
 Configurable as *social-share.separator*.